Florida first-time homebuyer assistance programs

 Florida Assist Second Mortgage Program (FL Assist)

 Through Florida Housing, eligible borrowers could receive up to $10,000 for a down payment or closing costs, at no interest, in a deferred second mortgage.
-This second mortgage would be repaid when you sell the home or move, or refinance your first mortgage.
+Similar to the Hometown Heroes Program, you’ll repay it when you pay off your mortgage, no longer use the home as your primary residence, sell or transfer it, or refinance the original loan.

 HFA Preferred Grants (3, 4 and 5 percent)

 This program provides qualified borrowers with 3, 4 or 5 percent of the home’s purchase price to use toward the down payment and closing costs.
-This assistance is forgiven after five years.
+There’s no interest, and the assistance is forgiven after five years.

 Florida Homeownership Loan Program (FL HLP)